sl-design-system/components/chromatic/README.md

 # Sanoma Learning Design System Chromatic

-Chromatic automatically preforms visual tests for all pages in Storybook For all themes there are separate pages that are compliled of all the "All" stories in the components
+Chromatic automatically preforms visual tests for all pages in Storybook For all themes there are separate pages that are compiled of all the "All" stories in the components

 ### Local development

 To launch a local version of the theme Storybook:
 - `yarn workspace @sl-design-system/chromatic start`

-You don't need to run a separarate `yarn build --watch` to build the components separately
+To publish to Chromatic from you local machine you can use
+- `yarn workspace @sl-design-system/chromatic chromatic`

 ### Chromatic action